AlmasB/tetris3d/README.md

 Use cmake 2.6+, CMakeLists.txt included
-Use MS Visual Studio 2013+, as versions below don't support some c++ features used in Tetris3d External libs needed to build on Windows can be found under libs/ Simply point cmake to that folder
+Use MS Visual Studio 2013+, as versions below don't support some c++ features used in Tetris3d External libs needed to build on Windows can be found under libs/ Simply point cmake to that folder, dlls are also located there

 ## How to play ##